fazekmar/firefox-stuff/about:config.md

 ---

-Don't mess with the context menu
+Don't mess with the context menu (hint: Shift+Right click does the same thing)

 ```
 dom.event.contextmenu.enabled: false